Paulmicha/asc/asc/env/README.md

 software_version['php']='5.6'
 ```

-### Aggregation
+### Dependencies aggregation

-Here's a list of examples and their corresponding lookup paths.
-They represent possibilities corresponding to the project stack, provisioning method, and current host's OS and type (e.g. local, remote).
+Here's a "stack init" example listing its corresponding dependencies lookup paths.
+They represent all possibilities matching the project stack, provisioning method, and current host's OS and type (e.g. local, remote).

 Any existing file is included (sourced) in the order indicated.